thephpleague/period/docs/5.0/upgrading.md

 - a string that can be parsed by the DateTimeImmutable construct
 - a string like integer that would be converted to a timestamp

-In version `5.x` to avoid some subtil and/or hard to debug issue and by taking advantage of the type the date can only accept the following types:
+In version `5.x` to avoid hard to debug issues and by taking advantage of union types a date can only accept the following types:

 - a `DateTimeInterface` implementing object
 - a `DatePoint` object